Deepbaran/udemy-golang/README.md

       - Here deck is the receiver to the function print.
 And it can be defined as d inside the function.
       - As we can see inside the print function, range d, that d refers to the varaible of type "deck" through which this function is called.
       - So, receivers sets up methods on varaibles that we create.
 Basically associates the methods to varaibles of type "Deck"
+    - Syntax when the variable to which the receiver function is bound to is not getting used inside the reciver function:
+      ```
+      func (deck) print() {
+        fmt.println("This function prints a deck")
+      }
+      ```
+      - Notice is this receiver function as we do not use the variable to which the function is bounded to, we do not need to declare the variable, only putting the type name is enough.
 - Write to a File in golang: https://pkg.go.dev/os#WriteFile
   > func WriteFile(name string, data []byte, perm FileMode) error
   ```